 It's not as compact as some might like, making it slightly more unwieldy - a hangover of its laptop-inspired design.
 It also suffers a bit from not having a touchscreen - unlike its smaller brother the Acer Chromebook Flip 311 which really gives that Chromebook an edge in interaction.
 It also lacks a fingerprint reader, though that seems like nitpicking somewhat.

-If you're looking for something to use as an everyday next-to-the-sofa laptop or something for all your online work on with no trouble, then this is it.
+If you're looking for something to use as an everyday next-to-the-sofa laptop or something to do all your online work on with no trouble, then this is the best Chromebook for you.

 Here is the Acer Chromebook 314 configuration sent to TechRadar for review: